-You have to store your CAD files somewhere.
-Here are a few suggestions based on the size of your company.
+CAD files need a home.
+Here are a few suggestions based on company size.
 There are several ways to store files, which we will cover in this section.

 Local File Storage

-If you work for a small company specializing in simple products you can manage your CAD files locally.
-To do this effectively, you must have a good folder system in place.
-You can create a folder structure to help you find parts that you will reuse often.
-Naming structure and conventions live inside your local storage.
+Small companies specializing in simple products can manage CAD files locally.
+To do this effectively, a good folder system is a must!
+Create a folder structure to help engineers find parts for reuse.
+Naming structures and conventions live inside the local storage folders.

-When several engineers are working on a project, or your assemblies are complex, you will need a better way to manage files like a PDM system does.
-For large assemblies and long projects, you may need a PLM system as well.
+When several engineers work on a project or assemblies are complex, they require a better way to manage files like a PDM system.
+For large assemblies and long projects, organizations may implement a PLM system as well.

-PDM or Product Data Management system manages your part and product data.
-It is a file system for storing important data about the parts you use.
-These files can be stored locally or in a cloud system.
-A PDM helps manage the files, allows for permissions, and helps to set protocols for approval processes.
+PDM or Product Data Management systems manage part and product data.
+It is a file system for storing important data about parts a company uses.
+These files are stored locally or in a cloud system.
+A PDM helps manage the files, allows for permissions, and sets protocols for approval processes.

-When several engineers are working on complex assemblies, PDMs are critical.
-They ensure you are using the right parts and are storing and managing them correctly.
+When several engineers work on complex assemblies, PDMs are critical.
+It ensures engineers are using the right parts and are storing and managing CAD files correctly.

 PLM or Product Lifecycle Management systems create workflows, timelines, and processes.
-PLMs help make sure projects stay on deadline and keeps everyone working on the same iteration of each part and assembly.
+PLMs ensure projects stay on deadline and keep everyone working on the same iteration of each part and assembly.

 Moving Beyond Classification

-PDMs and PLMs promise to help you find parts in your database faster.
-The reality is, they can’t live up to their promise.
+PDMs and PLMs promise a better way to find parts faster.
+The reality is, they can’t live up to the promise.
 They are designed for storing information effectively, not indexing and aggregating it.
 Those systems hold data, but they don’t effectively parse the data and provide relevant results for each user’s needs.

-Classification helps keep the data in PDMs and PLMs organized but can only take you so far.
-If you reuse a handful of parts, classification may work for you.
-On the other hand, if you want to reuse a variety of parts, classification won’t hold up.
-It is a great way to keep your files in logical folder hierarchies, but it isn’t an efficient way to search for parts.
+Classification helps keep the data in PDMs and PLMs organized but can only go so far.
+If engineers only reuse a handful of parts, classification may work ok.
+On the other hand, if engineers want to reuse a variety of parts, classification won’t hold up.
+It’s a great way to keep files in logical folder hierarchies, but it isn’t an efficient way to search for parts.
 Classification doesn’t effectively find the right parts for engineers unless they know exactly what they are looking for and the exact attributes embedded in the CAD model.

 Consistency is the key to long-term classification success.
-The faster you want to locate parts the more attribute data you need to enter with each part.
-Every time a new part is entered, you need a burdensome amount of attribute information for quick searchability.
-If every engineer isn’t using the same naming conventions and attribute information on every part, then classification falls apart.
+The more important speed is for locating parts the more attribute data is required for each part.
+Every time a new part is entered, engineers must enter a burdensome amount of attribute information with future search parameters in mind.
+If every engineer isn’t using the same naming conventions and attribute information on every part, then classification falls flat.

-When you need to find information quickly in your daily life do you go to the library or do a Google search?
+If you need to find information quickly in your daily life, do you go to the library or do a Google search?
 If the year is 1990, the library is an excellent source for finding information.
-In 2019 paper library systems have become out-of-date.
+In 2021 paper library systems are outdated.

 Classification isn’t Enough

-If you want to efficiently search for parts to reuse, you need a strategic parts management system.
-Even though you should continue using good file management practices they are no longer the primary factor in required to efficiently find the parts you need.
+If engineers want to search for parts to reuse, they require a strategic parts management system.
+Even though file management is still good practice, it’s not the fastest way to find reuse parts.

-There is a more efficient way to find parts that takes a lot less time and less work to manage.
-A strategic parts management system is to classification as Google is to a library.
-When you use a strategic parts management system, it takes your part data and information and parses it for easy access and search.
+A strategic parts management system is to classification what Google is to a library.
+A strategic parts management system takes part data and parses it for easy access and search.

 What is a Parts Management System?

 A parts management system is software that makes finding and reusing CAD models ridiculously easy.
 It also has part governance in place to enable part reuse management.
 Like Google, it parses and aggregates part data so the right part can be found quickly and efficiently.

-Parts management systems have several different search functions to aggregate your company standard parts, preferred supplier parts, and industry standard parts; making them easy to find.
-A parts management system helps you find the exact part you need so you can focus on innovation and value-added design, instead of searching for and drawing digital parts.
+Parts management systems have several different search functions to aggregate company standard parts, preferred commercial standard parts, and industry-standard parts; making them easy to find.
+A parts management system locates the exact part an engineer needs, so they can focus on innovation and value-added design, instead of searching for and drawing digital parts.

-When searching 3D parts, attributes are helpful but not always enough for accurate search.
-The more attribute data stored in your part files, the more accurate your search will be.
-However, searching for 3D parts without a geometry search makes no sense.
-Every good parts management system will search for parts based on geometry, topology, as well as part attributes.
-Having more search features that are available for filtering search results makes finding the right part faster.
+When searching 3D parts, attributes are helpful but not always enough for an accurate search.
+The more attribute data that is stored in part files, the more accurate a search will be.
+However, searching for 3D parts without a geometry search makes no sense at all.

 Trying to reuse parts without a parts management system is like trying to find a specific bolt in a random pile of parts.
 Put another way; it’s like trying to find a needle in a haystack.
 You may find what you are looking for eventually, but not efficiently.

-A parts management system brings you the power of a Google-like search to your company parts and preferred supplier parts.
-It will help you find pre-approved standard parts for reuse even if the part was created by someone in a different location or a different division within your enterprise.
+A parts management system brings the power of a Google-like search to a company’s parts and preferred supplier parts.
+It makes it easy to find pre-approved standard parts for reuse even if the part was created by someone in a different location or a different division within an enterprise.
 The best parts management tools provide catalogs of supplier parts that are up-to-date and provide native CAD files.

 Enterprise Digital Part Standardization

-When your engineering department is reusing parts, you are just beginning to see the value of part standardization.
+When an engineering department is reusing parts, it’s just the beginning of the value of part standardization.
 Every department and division that implements a reuse policy compounds the cost savings.

-What happens when your engineers are using, and reusing parts that have already been approved by purchasing and supply chain management?
-You get better designs, in less time, at the lowest cost.
+What happens when engineers are using, and reusing parts that have already been approved by purchasing and supply chain management?
+Better designs, in less time, at the lowest cost.